jamiefolsom/arbotopia/_posts/2019-04-16-a-fall-bird-walk-in-the-arboretum.md

 This morning was the first of three fall bird walks in the Arnold Arboretum.
 The walk was scheduled for 8:00AM and 28 folks and my co-leader Andrew Joslin showed up promptly; I appeared 20 minutes late when I realized the 8:30 start time on my calendar was wrong!
 Fortunately Andrew kept the group interested, and we headed off for a two hour walk on a sunny fall morning.
 The birds did not disappoint.
 We saw most of the expected birds of this season, including several [passerine](https://web.archive.org/web/20171113130428/http://en.wikipedia.org/wiki/Passerine) migrants, and had a couple of nice surprises as well.

 As we were admiring a Great Blue Heron on Faxon Pond a sharp-eyed birder picked up another much less common wading bird sitting in a tree!
 Well hidden in an oak at pond side was a juvenile Black-crowned Night-heron.
 With guidance everyone was able to find the bird.
 This was only my third ever Arboretum sighting of this heron, which seems to be in decline in Massachusetts.
-Here is a photo of a beautiful adult taken in 2003 along the Muddy River in the Fenway:
+Here is a photo of a beautiful adult taken in 2016 in a tree at Leverett Pond edge:

 ![](/images/P1130252-1.jpg)